+Countryways is a care farm based on a working farm outside Great Missenden who supports people of all ages and stages with additional needs, mental, physical health challenges, isolation, schools and special interest groups.
 If you would like to help at our care farm, or are interested in any of the specific volunteer opportunities below, please do contact us.
 You do not have to be outside: it’s helpful to have someone to make a cup of tea and be involved with arts and crafts, let alone other paperwork!
 We do have an application form for our volunteers and often require you to have a Data Barring Service check.

 Here are some of our current Volunteering Role Vacancies:

 This volunteer role is mainly outdoors or in barns, all weathers, all year.
 It requires calm and patient individuals who are able to provide non-judgemental encouragement, be confident alongside farm animals and able to make quick decisions.
 We are looking for people who can commit to a regular weekly time slot so that our Farm Helpers can be reliably and consistently supported.
 Experience of this client group is highly desirable, but in-house training will be provided.
-Nearly all our Farm Helpers bring their own a support worker with them to ensure our safeguarding and risk assessments can be safely met.
+Nearly all our Farm Helpers bring their own a support worker with them to ensure our safeguarding and risk assessments can be safely me

 Time required: regular 2.5 hours per week (morning or afternoon sessions, to be discussed, either 10am – 1 or 1-3pm)